Norway’s Law on the Processing of Personal Data (PDA)

 What are the requirements of data controllers and processors under the Personal Data Act?

 Generally speaking, many of the requirements placed on data controllers under the Personal Data Act are no different from the 6 data protection principles outlined in the General Data Protection Regulation.
 These data protection principles include integrity and confidentiality, storage limitations, purpose limitations, accuracy, data minimization, lawfulness, fairness, and transparency.
 On the contrary, there are certain requirements of the Personal Data Act that differ from those of the General Data Protection Regulation.
 These requirements include:

 - Data transfers– Section 13 of the Personal Data Act states that the Norwegian government maintains “the right to adopt regulations regarding the transfer of personal data to third countries or international organizations”.

-- Data protection impact assessments– Under the Personal Data Act, the Norwegian government retains the right to adopt more extensive measures and obligations in regards to data protection impact assessments.
+- Data protection impact assessments– Under the Personal Data Act, the Norwegian government retains the right to adopt more extensive measures and obligations in regard to data protection impact assessments.